Elsworth Absalom "Elza" Schofield was born in June 1853 at Mt. Perry, Perry County, OH, the son of Joseph and Mary (Danison) Schofield.

 ~ Son Carl Lee Schofield ~

-At the time, Carl was age 22 and employed as a clerk, while Faun was 18.
+At the time, Carl was employed as a clerk.

-They had two sons, John F. Schofield and Donald L. Schofield.
-Nephew Philip Schofield also lived with the family for many years.
+They were the parents of two sons, John F. Schofield and Donald L. Schofield.
+Nephew Philip Oliver Schofield also lived with the family for many years and was considered as their son.

 Carl served in about 1938 as township clerk in Madison Township, following in the footsteps of his grandfather some three decades earlier.
 He also was elected vice president of the Farmers Institute in Perry County in January 1943.

-Faun and their niece (?)
-(Schofield) Dickson attended the second annual O.E.
+Faun and their niece Willabel "Bell" (Schofield) Dickson attended the second annual O.E.
 Campbell reunion in Mt.
 Perry in August 1957.
 Reported the Zanesville Recorder, "43 persons [were] in attendance.
 A basket dinner was served and games and contests enjoyed."

 Copyright © 2000, 2008-2009, 2012, 2020 Mark A. Miner